alexwasner/cdvparsesocialplugin/README.md

 Cordova Plugin to bridge the android twitter authentication via Parse API.
 Developed for Apache Cordova CLI >= 3.0.0.

+This plugin uses [GSON](https://code.google.com/p/google-gson/) from Google and [Parse's](http://www.parse.com) [Android API](https://parse.com/apps/quickstart#social/mobile/android/native/existing) and [Twitter Utils](https://parse.com/docs/android/api/com/parse/ParseTwitterUtils.html).
+I have already included and referenced these files, but be sure to check out their documentation for further expansion of this plugin.

 ## Install

 ```